osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/monitor.png]]

 ## Configuring the Motive Project File
 If you received a premade set of tracking targets, download [this Motive Project file](https://bitbucket.org/osrf/gazebo_tutorials/raw/default/haptix_optitrack/files/haptix_osrf.ttp).
-We are going to make a small modification to it.
+We are going to make a small modification to calibrate each component.

 ### Tracking rigid bodies
-On your Windows machine, make sure the Optitrack is plugged in via USB, and start the Motive software by clicking on the shortcut on your desktop.
+On your Windows virtual machine, make sure the Optitrack is plugged in via USB, and start the Motive software by clicking on the shortcut on your desktop.

 [[file:files/motive_icon.PNG]]